This post on Boarding Area about travel tips reminded me that there’s two travel essentials I see too little of on the road.

 For shorter trips or where I want to travel lighter, I’ll just take the Vapur.
 If I want both coffee and water (or soup and water, or some combination of non-water and water), I have the capacity to carry both.

 Now, of course there are places I buy bottled water.
-I’ve made that mistake, it’s no fun.
+I’ve made the mistake of drinking local water when I shouldn’t, it’s no fun.
 I’ve also had thin-walled water bottles explode; pouring the water into an sturdier bottle (either my hard-sided bottle or my Vapur) helps prevent catastrophe.